Friendly advice: if you are new to flespi analytics, please check this page first and this comprehensive guide.

 The internal algorithm used by the analytics system is quite simple.
 We have a range of messages and our task is to split these messages into intervals and calculate counters for each interval.

-Each interval is represented as a JSON message with a set of fields, where "begin", "end" and "duration" (also "id" and "timestamp" for automated mode) are always present and other fields appear only when a counter with such name is defined in the call:
+Each interval is represented as a JSON message with a set of fields, where "begin", "end", "duration", "id" and "timestamp" are always present and other fields appear only when a counter with such name is defined in the calculator configuration:

 {